LBCrion/sfwbar/doc/sfwbar.rst

                       be painted with this color using image's alpha channel as a mask.
 The color's own alpha value can be used to tint an image.
--ScaleImage-symbolic  Treat the image as a symbolic icon.
+-ScaleImage-symbolic  Render an image as a symbolic icon.
 If set to true, the
                       image will be re-colored to the gtk theme foreground color, preserving the image alpha channel.
 This property is ignored if -ScaleImage-color is specified.